bluebanquise/bluebanquise/roles/addons/diskless/readme.rst

 The disklessset tool allows to customize livenet images before booting them, and especially to execute playbooks inside images.

-Start the tool, go into "4 - Manage existing diskless images", then "5 - Manage livenet images".
+Start the tool, select menu "4 - Manage existing diskless images", then "5 - Manage livenet images".

 The next menu allows you to mount, unmount, or resize image.